+Your strength.
 Good news: all you need is frequent exercise to maintain muscle strength and mass.
 At any age.
-Like all fourth-Mondays-of-the-month this year, today comes with a simple, one-minute Way to increase your strength.
-This month: your core muscles, especially your abs.
+Like all fourth-Mondays-of-the-month this year, today comes with a simple program of Ways to increase your strength.